Hodapp87/contextual/README.md

 * Some magic with [ghcjs](https://github.com/ghcjs/ghcjs) to allow this to run in, and render in, the browser.
 * Separate modules for backends (as many other libraries do)
-* Perhaps rewrite using a simpler form of 'Free' that just uses the parts I need.
+* Perhaps rewriting using a simpler form of 'Free' that just uses the parts I need.
+* Support for animation?